|Rewards Rating:||4.3 / 5|

 Even if you’re a Delta loyalist, the Delta Reserve may not be the best fit for you.
 Depending on your priorities, The Platinum Card from American Express could offer more flexibility and long-term value.
 Here’s how the two compare.

-To start, the Amex Platinum offers a higher rewards rate not only on Delta purchases, but on airline and hotel purchases: You’ll earn 5 points per dollar on purchases made directly with the airline or with American Express Travel (on up to $500,000 on these purchases per calendar year), 5 points per dollar on prepaid hotels booked with American Express Travel, and 1 point per dollar on other purchases.
+To start, the Amex Platinum offers a higher rewards rate not only on Delta purchases, but also on airline and hotel purchases: You’ll earn 5 points per dollar on purchases made directly with the airline or with American Express Travel (on up to $500,000 on these purchases per calendar year), 5 points per dollar on prepaid hotels booked with American Express Travel, and 1 point per dollar on other purchases.
 As a reminder, the Delta Reserve only offers 3 points per dollar on Delta purchases and 1 point per dollar on other purchases.

 Here’s a quick breakdown of the value of each card, based on our estimates of the average cardholder’s spending and Bankrate’s valuations of Membership Rewards and Delta SkyMiles: